 DNF in other fields

-Aside from cybersecurity, DNF is also used in other fields.
-In computer science, it is used in algorithm design, where DNF formulas can represent decision problems.
-In mathematics, it is used in set theory, where DNF formulas can represent sets and their operations.
+Aside from cybersecurity, Disjunctive Normal Form is also used in other fields.
+In computer science, it's used in algorithm design, where DNF formulas can represent decision problems.
+In mathematics, it's used in set theory, where DNF formulas can represent sets and their operations.
+Logical formulas are represented in full Disjunctive Normal Form in set theory and artificial intelligence.

 In addition, DNF is used in artificial intelligence and machine learning.
 In these fields, DNF formulas can represent decision trees and other complex models.
 This makes DNF a versatile and powerful tool in many different fields.